 - Preheat oven to 375°.
 Place a 4-in. springform pan coated with cooking spray on a double thickness of heavy-duty foil (about 12 in. square).
 Wrap foil securely around pan.

 - In a small bowl, mix cracker crumbs and sugar; stir in butter.
 Press onto bottom of prepared pan.
 Bake 5 minutes.
 Cool on a wire rack.
 Reduce oven setting to 325°.

 - In a small bowl, beat cream cheese and sugar until smooth.
 Beat in sour cream, liqueur, flour, vanilla and salt.
 Add beaten egg; beat on low speed just until blended.
 Pour into crust; sprinkle with chocolate chips.
 Place springform pan in a larger baking pan; add 1 in. of hot water to larger pan.
-Bake 18-20 minutes or until center is just set and top appears dull.
+Bake until center is just set and top appears dull, 18-20 minutes.

-Originally published as Makeover Irish Cream Cheesecake in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as Makeover Bailey's Cheesecake in Holiday & Celebrations Cookbook 2014